This game is rated PEGI 12

 There are options to turn off flashes as well as highlight interactive elements of the game for greater visibility.

-Our Subnautica Below Zero Accessibility Report details 29 accessibility features:
+Our Subnautica Below Zero Accessibility Report documents 29 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Subnautica Below Zero or are games with a similar theme or topic.
 These are good alternative games to Subnautica Below Zero, or are a younger rated alternative for players not ready for PEGI 12 or ESRB EVERYONE 10+ games.